Overview of Careers in Sports Broadcasting

 The stage manager makes sure everything is in its proper place for the broadcast, specifically relative to the on-air personalities.
 The stage manager makes sure chairs and equipment are in the right place.
 Cameras that focus on the personalities also need to be placed properly.

-Technical directors typically work their way up from other broadcast positions, cue cards, prompters, and studio camera for instance.
-They eventually work with video and audio controls.
-This experience proves useful as the technical director works to make sure all broadcast components are working together.
+Technical directors typically work their way up from other broadcast positions as prompters and studio camera operators to eventually work with video and audio controls.
+This past experience as an operator proves useful as the technical director works to make sure all broadcast components are working together.